YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 1.2.
 Audience
 This document could be of interest for any potential and actual users of the application.
 Key-users must read, understand and even be able to present and explain the contents of this document.
-Developers and Architects working on the application MUST read and understand this document at least to the extend of their own contribution for the application.
+Developers and Architects working on the application MUST read and understand this document at least to the extent of their own contribution for the application.